 Disrupted timelines cost you money

 If your independent contractor’s workload increases, your project may get shifted to the back burner.
 Missed deadlines cost money.

-Unless a freelancer is exceptional with communication, collaboration, and documentation skills, he will take everything he’s learned with him when he leaves.
+Unless a freelancer is exceptional with communication, collaboration, and documentation skills, he or she will take everything they've learned with them when they leave.

 Are you ready to discover which option is best for you when it comes to building your technology dream team?
 Check out this Technology Hiring Prioritization Tool.
 It will walk you through an assessment of priorities for your team – all the way from budget to communication preferences – and offer you a team expansion recommendation based on your needs.